-&lt;sup>27 A nonzero productivity offset implies that some portion of productivity gains will benefit consumers between the current rate review and the subsequent one.
-Thus, a longer interval between rate review can be required to produce the same benefits to customers in present-value terms when there exists no productivity offset.
+27 A nonzero productivity offset implies that some portion of productivity gains will benefit consumers between the current rate review and the subsequent one.
+Thus, a longer interval between rate reviews can be required to produce the same benefits to customers in present-value terms when there exists no productivity offset.